 #7 – Don’t Take LFS Advice at Full Value

 There is a higher likelihood that you will get a knowledgeable employee at a local fish store (AKA LFS) when it comes to freshwater aquariums.
-However, remember that the freshwater hobby is very board.
-It's very possible that the employee can be an expert on say Discus Tanks and be completely clueless on how to dry start an Iwagumi aquascape.
+However, remember that the freshwater hobby is vast.
+It’s very possible that the employee can be an expert on say Discus Tanks and be completely clueless on how to dry start an Iwagumi aquascape.
 Always do your research, be prepared, and have a plan before you walk into your local fish store.